-After demobilisation in 1946, Carlin found a surplus jeep in the United States, renovated and outfitted it and named it Half-Safe, after a personal deodorant being advertised on the radio at the time.
+After demobilisation in 1946, Carlin found a surplus Jeep in the United States of America, renovated and refitted it and named it Half-Safe, after a personal deodorant being advertised on the radio at the time.

-In June 1948 he and his second wife Elinore set sail for New York.
-After many mishaps and nearly two years later, Half-Safe finally put out to sea from Halifax on July 19 1950.
-On 23 February 1951 after a six-month voyage they arrived in Africa after crossing the Atlantic.
+In June 1948, he and his second wife Elinore set sail for New York.
+Nearly two years later, and after many mishaps, Half-Safe finally put out to sea from Halifax on 19 July 1950.
+They arrived in Africa six months later, on 23 February 1951, after crossing the Atlantic Ocean.

 Ben Carlin completed his journey on 12 May 1958 and had travelled 17,780 km by sea and 62,744 km by land in eight years.

 Ben Carlin died on 7 March 1981 at Cottesloe, Western Australia, aged 69.
 Guildford Grammar School acted as trustee for his estate.
 The Charlotte Carlin Scholarship was established in honour of Ben’s mother who died when he was four.